openhive-network/wax-doc/src/interfaces/transaction/operations/account-update.md

 +++

-## Adding account to the posting role
+## Adding account proxy to the posting role definition

+Sometimes you want to allow a separate account to operate on behalf of your account (e.g., a bot, backup account, or trusted service).
+To define such authority proxy, you can use the `AccountAuthorityUpdateOperation` by calling its `add(account: TAccountName, weight: number = 1)` method.
+The important aspect is matching the account weight to the role threshold - only entries with weights equal or greater than the role threshold will be able to authorize operations and satisfy the authority.

 +++ JavaScript